Pinhoti National Recreation Trail: History

 From the Georgia Pinhoti Trail Association website:

 Construction of the Alabama Pinhoti Trail began in 1970 within the Talladega National Forest in east central and northeast Alabama.
 In 1977, the Talledega National Forest portions of the trail were designated a National Recreation Trail.
-By 1983, 60 mi of trail had been constructed and Mike Leonard of the Alabama Wilderness Coalition proposed connecting the Pinhoti to the Appalachian Trail in Georgia.
+By 1983, 60 mi of trail had been constructed and Mike Leonard of the Alabama Wilderness Coalition along with Al Shumaker, Richard Lindsey, Pete Conroy and Bruce Hutchinson proposed connecting the Pinhoti to the Appalachian Trail in Georgia.
 The U.S. Forest Service and Alabama's Forever Wild land trust aided in the acquisition of major wilderness tracts.
 The Pinhoti Trail currently travels through some of those acquired lands and others in which it is planned to go through.

 The Pinhoti Trail was initially completed in February 2008, and officially opened to the public on March 16, 2008.
 Efforts continue to improve the trail, mainly involving moving road walk sections of the trail onto trails away from the road.
 A new southern terminus of the trail at the base of Flagg Mountain, opened in March 2015.

 Appalachian Trail designation

 Occasionally, a small but vocal group of Alabama hiking groups have been advocating to officially designate the Pinhoti Trail as a part of the Appalachian Trail — a move that would make Flagg Mountain the southern terminus of the AT.
-However, these attempts have garnered a significant amount of controversy and backlash.
-Groups trying to push the merger forward utilized disinformation tactics and attempted to claim that Benton MacKaye wanted this and that acclaimed Alabamian hiker Nimblewill Nomad was promoting the idea.
-However, this was revealed to be disinformation and Nimblewill Nomad clarified his position by stating on his website that he was completely opposed to Pinhoti being made a part of the AT and that the two trails should remain separate.
+However, these attempts have garnered a significant amount of backlash from Facebook communities dedicated to the Alabama Pinhoti Trail, though the effort has extensive support among Alabama citizens and Alabama State Government.